 Educational Psychology

 The Local Authority has a statutory role in relation to special educational needs and disabilities.
 The EP Service provides professional advice to the Local Authority under the Children and Families Act 2014 as part of the Education, Health and Care Needs Assessment process, as well as in relation to Annual Reviews and SEND Tribunal appeals on a case-by-case basis.
-EPs contribute to Local Authority decision-making forums and Independent Review Panels for excluded pupils.
-The team also provides support, advice and guidance to schools following ‘critical incidents’ such as sudden bereavements or traumatic events in the community.
+EPs contribute to Local Authority decision-making forums such as EHCNA forum, section 19 requests and placement panels.
+The team also provides support, advice and guidance to schools following ‘critical incidents’ such as sudden high profile bereavements or traumatic events in the community.

 Key Contacts